tomstats: tomstats

 Arguments

-an object of class "formula" (or one that can be coerced to that class): a symbolic description of the effects in the model for which statistics are computed, see 'Details' for the available effects and their corresponding statistics
+an object of class "formula" (or one that can be coerced to that class): a symbolic description of the tie_effects in the model for which statistics are computed, see 'Details' for the available effects and their corresponding statistics

 reh

 an object of class "remify" characterizing the relational event history.
+May also be a remify_durem object for duration relational event models.

 attr_actors